British Expeditionary Force (World War II): Loss of the construction divisions

-21–23 May
+21–26 May

 The push by Army Group A towards the coast, combined with the approach of Army Group B from the north-east, left the BEF enveloped on three sides and by 21 May, the BEF had been cut off from its supply depots south of the Somme.
 The British counter-attacked at the Battle of Arras on the same day.
 This was well to the south of the main BEF force on the Escaut, where seven BEF divisions were placed in the front line.
 The British divisions were facing nine German infantry divisions, who began their attack on the morning of 21 May with a devastating artillery barrage.
 Shortly afterwards, infantry assaults started along the whole front, crossing the canalised river either by inflatable boats or by clambering across the wreckage of demolished bridges.
 Although the Escaut line was penetrated in numerous places, all the German bridgeheads were either thrown back or contained by vigorous but costly British counter-attacks and the remaining German troops were ordered to retire across the river by the night of 22 May.
 Later that same night, events further south prompted an order for the BEF to retire again, this time back to the Gort Line on the Franco-Belgian border.
 The Channel ports were at risk of capture.
 Fresh troops were rushed from England to defend Boulogne and Calais but after hard fighting, both ports were captured by 26 May in the Battle of Boulogne and Siege of Calais.
-Gort ordered the BEF to withdraw to Dunkirk, the only port from which the BEF could still escape.
+On May 26, Gort ordered the BEF to withdraw to Dunkirk, the only port from which the BEF could still escape.
+In his biography of Bernard Montgomery, Nigel Hamilton described Gort's order as 'the greatest decision of his life'.